Mic92/nixpkgs-review/README.md

 ## Github api token

-The `pr --comment` option requires a Github API token, and even for read-only calls github returns 403 error messages if your IP hits the rate limit for unauthenticated calls.
+The `pr --post-result` option requires a Github API token, and even for read-only calls github returns 403 error messages if your IP hits the rate limit for unauthenticated calls.